romanohu/awesome-mapf-resources/README.md

 A list aiming to broadly cover excellent papers, repositories, websites, and videos related to Multi-Agent Pathfinding (MAPF)

+MAPF is the problem of computing optimal, collision-free paths for multiple agents from their start positions to their respective goals in a shared environment.

+Contributions welcome!
+Feel free to open a pull-request!

 ## Contents
 - [Papers](#papers)
     - [Survey](#survey)